 Today digital cameras have taken over and film photographers are rare.
 But there is actually a small community still committed to the 120 film format.
 And according to me, this community is growing and 120 film is once again gaining more attention.

-As an effect to the accelerating digitalization in the society, the retro trend has grown stronger during the last decade.
-And as a result of that, analog film photography has come back into fashion.
-Another important reason for the increasing popularity of 120 film is the great success of Lomography – an Austrian company specialized in selling re-productions of old cameras and analog photography equipment.
+As an effect of the accelerating digitalization in the society, the retro trend has grown stronger during the last decade.
+Analog film photography has come back into fashion.
+Another important reason for the increasing popularity of 120 film is the great success of Lomography, an Austrian company specialized in selling re-productions of old cameras and analog photography equipment.

 The first thing you will notice with 120 film is that it generates square shaped images, most often in the size of 6×6 centimeters.
-There is absolutely something special about a square format that is giving your photos a notably harmonious feel.
+There is absolutely something special about a square format that gives your photos a notably harmonious feel.
 From one roll you normally obtain 12 images.

-The major advantages of 120 film is that you get finer details and considerably less grain compared to the standard 35mm format.
-You will get photographs of much larger resolution.
-The reason for this is that the film surface is several times larger compared to the ordinary 35mm format.
+The major advantages of 120 film are that you get finer details and considerably less grain compared to the standard 35mm format.
+You will get photographs of much larger resolution, because the film surface is several times larger than the ordinary 35mm format.

-There are actually two different sorts of 120 film: The standard type which is negative film (also know as print film).
-The other is positive film (probably better known as slide film).
-Negative film can be colour or black & white.
-Slide film is always colour.
+There are actually two different sorts of 120 film: the standard type which is negative film (also know as print film) and positive film (probably better known as slide film).
+Negative film can be color or black & white.
+Slide film is always color.

-Two benefits of slide film is that you can obtain higher contrasts and reduced visible grain.
-If you choose to cross process slide film (develop the film as if it was a normal negative film), you will get very interesting images with high contrasts and over-saturated colours.
+Two benefits of slide film are that you can obtain higher contrasts and reduced visible grain.
+If you choose to cross process slide film (develop the film as if it was a normal negative film), you will get very interesting images with high contrasts and over-saturated colors.

-If you are more experienced and serious about photography you’ll probably want to look for something more high quality.
+If you’re more experienced and serious about photography you’ll probably want to look for something more high quality.
 For instance a Mamiya or Hasselblad.
 Both are well known producers of high quality cameras.
-Check eBay and try to make a bargain!
+Check eBay and try to find a bargain!